awsdocs/amazon-emr-release-guide/doc_source/emr-spark-rapids.md

 sudo chmod a+rwx -R /sys/fs/cgroup/devices
 ```

-## Launch Your Cluster<a name="emr-spark-rapids-launchcluster"></a>
+## Launch your cluster<a name="emr-spark-rapids-launchcluster"></a>

 The last step is to launch your cluster with the cluster configurations mentioned above\.
-Here’s an example command to launch a cluster via EMR CLI:
+Here's an example command to launch a cluster via EMR CLI:

 ```
  aws emr create-cluster \